-Apart from spatial-related metrics, we evaluate other tasks in the GenEval~\cite{ghosh_geneval_2023} and T2I-CompBench~\cite{huang_t2i-compbench_2023-1} benchmarks, and image fidelity scores on FID~\cite{heusel_gans_2017} and CMMD~\cite{jayasumana_rethinking_2024}.
-The results are reported in \cref{tab@metrics-general,tab@metrics-fidelity}. \frameworkName{} exclusively improves spatial-related performance, while improving the overall alignment scores and image fidelity.
+\textbf{General Generation Capability and Fidelity.} In addition to spatial metrics, we evaluate performance on other compositional tasks from the T2I-CompBench~\cite{dblp-t2i-compbench}, GenEval~\cite{dblp-geneval}, and DPG-Bench~\cite{dblp-dpg-bench} benchmarks.
+We also assess image fidelity using FID~\cite{heusel_gans_2017} and CMMD~\cite{jayasumana_rethinking_2024}.
+The overall results are reported in \cref{tab@metrics-main}, with detailed per-task results provided in \cref{tab@supp-metrics-general} in the supplementary material.
+While \frameworkName{} is designed to target spatial performance, we find that it also improves overall alignment scores and image fidelity.